 For any pool opening, checklists should include cleaning the cover after removing it.
 Hosing it down will remove any remaining debris that could possibly damage it during storage.
 At this stage, the cover should also be examined for any rips or tears, which should be immediately patched before storing.
 If it’s badly damaged or too worn to withstand another winter, it’s best to purchase a new cover.

 Let the pool cover dry before folding it up to store it in order to keep mold or mildew from forming.
 Any water weights used for winter covers should be drained and dried as well.

 For swimming pool opening checklists, drained pipes plugged over the winter require removing the winterizing plugs from the skimmer.
 This ensures that the pool functions correctly.
 Ignoring this step could damage the pool or equipment, costing hundreds of dollars in repairs or replacement.

 Winter weather can damage a swimming pool and equipment.
 When reconnecting equipment, it’s important to check for any cracks caused due to freezing, particularly when lubricating seals, gaskets or O-rings.
 Should these show signs of wear, it’s best to replace them, as not doing so may cause more extensive (and expensive) damage.
 It’s also a good idea to keep commonly used replacement parts on hand.
 For this step, a vinyl repair kit may prove useful for small fixes.

 It’s often useful to make a checklist just for reconnecting, reinstalling, and reassembling vital pool equipment and accessories.

-A pool opening checklist for equipment and accessories should include the following:
+A pool opening checklist for pool parts, equipment and accessories should include the following:

 - Chlorine feeder or chlorine generator